ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

 ## Best practices for user actions
 {: #baas-user-actions-bp}

-* Organize tags that you apply to volumes and specify in backup policies.
-Ensure that multiple policies aren't using the same tags for target resources because that might trigger duplicate volume backups.
+* Organize tags that you apply to resources and specify in backup policies.
+Ensure that multiple policies aren't using the same tags for target resources because that might trigger duplicate backups.
 You need only one tag to match to trigger a backup.

 * Determine what tags are already assigned to a volume from the list of {{site.data.keyword.block_storage_is_short}} volumes.
 If a volume has multiple tags, make sure that the tags are not triggering duplicate backups for multiple policies.